 How to use a drill press safely

-For starters, you will need high-quality drill bits which must be kept sharp; consider using a drill bit sharpener and be sure to always drill at the right speed.
+For starters, you will need high-quality drill bits which must be kept sharp; consider using a drill bit sharpener and be sure to always drill using the right speed settings.
 You'll also have to sharpen up in terms of safety precautions:

 - a chuck cover must be installed on every pillar drill;